Tuesday, March 8, 2011

 8. Alison Bechdel

-was the first comic strip I followed seriously during its serialization, and I became deeply attached to all the main characters (except possibly Stuart, who is a self-righteous twit.)
+Dykes to Watch Out For was the first comic strip I followed seriously during its serialization, and I became deeply attached to all the main characters (except possibly Stuart, who is a self-righteous twit.)
 Then Fun Home came along and demonstrated the heights of artistry to which a graphic novel can rise.
 There's nothing I don't love about her work-- the minute details, the technically flawless draftsmanship, the sheer erudition of her writing, the way she can shift pace between manic and reflective between two panels.

 Also, AB is a mensch (and a fellow Obie).
 Last year, Girlfriend and I carved a jack-o-lantern to look like Mo, the main character of DTWOF.
 We sent her a picture, and she put it up on her blog!